-The voice is represented by light, ‘a flash of light in the dark’, signaling the positive impact that women’s voices are brining.
+The voice is represented by light, ‘a flash of light in the dark’, signalling the positive impact that women’s voices are brining.
 Light is understood as a metaphor for positivity, with ‘dark’ being negativity, the voice lighting up the dark.

 Throughout the whole of the second stanza, Duffy uses many caesuras.
 Considering she is discussing how ‘Before, she’d been easily led’, this can represent the stereotype of a silent or quiet woman.
 Duffy uses the metrical pauses that caesura initiates to reflect this stereotype.
 The fourth line slows into the fifth undisrupted, the use of enjambment reflecting her breaking out of the disrupted meter.
-This engenders the idea of gaining her voice, words beginning to flow easier.
+This engenders the idea of gaining her voice, and words begin to flow easier.

-Stanzas Three, Four, Five
+Stanzas Three, Four, and Five

 She practiced alone at home, found

 Duffy uses exaggeration to reveal the length that the woman’s voice has grown.
 The hyperbole of ‘she could call abroad without using the phone’ demonstrates the power o the female voice.